harper233rf/thax-public/README.md

 The usual shit. `gradlew setupDecompWorkspace`, `gradlew build`.

+For Windows:
+1) Download, clone, or pull the files
+2) In command prompt cd to the folder
+3) Run `gradlew setupDecompWorkspace` (try `gradlew setupDecompWorkspace --no-daemon` if this fails)
+4) Run `gradlew build`
+5) The jar will be in build/libs

+For Linux/MacOS:
+🤷

 ## Why are you making this public

 Because I can.
 I used to have quite exclusive haccs but now everyone seems to have them.
 I want to share the way I did things.